revbayes/revbayes.github.io/tutorials/coalescent/GMRF_treebased.md

 ---

 {% section Overview %}
-This tutorial describes how to run the Skyline Analysis from trees with a Gaussian Markov Random Field (GMRF) prior in `RevBayes`.
+This tutorial describes how to run the Coalescent Skyline Analysis from trees with a Gaussian Markov Random Field (GMRF) prior in `RevBayes`.
 Here, the trees and population sizes will not be estimated simultaneously, but it is assumed that a single tree or a sample of trees is used as input instead of a sequence alignment.

 {% section Inference Example %}